 The Fayette Community Foundation’s mission is to inspire a spirit of philanthropy and leadership in Fayette County to enhance the quality of life.
 One way we pursue this mission is by offering two regular grant cycles per year which are open to charitable entities in our community.
-The grants made during these cycles are funded in large part by our Community IMPACT endowed funds.
+The grants made during these cycles are funded in large part by our Community Impact endowed funds.
 Learn more about these and other permanently endowed funds here.

 Read the following steps to learn about the Fayette Community Foundation’s grant cycle process.

-Step 1: Review your organization’s eligibility
+Step 1: Review your organization and request eligibility

-Step 3: Review the timeline
+Step 2: Review the timeline

-May 28th Letter of Intent due @ 12 Noon
+June 12, 2023: Letter of Intent due @ 11:59 AM

-Step 4: Fill out the Letter of Intent or Grant Application
+Step 4: Fill out the Letter of Intent